 While this New Englander/New Yorker was always interested in art, when a young man, he was active in the skateboarding scene which led him to an appreciation for graffiti art.
 He continued to learn on his own and from trial and error on the street.
 However, Smith graduated from Brooklyn’s Pratt Institute in 2002 with a BFA in Communications Design and made a living through IV Creative, a hip design studio that regularly collaborated with artists, record labels and well-known brands, but he continued making all types of art.

 He is not only a muralist, but also plays with many formats including canvas and even objects.
 Smith has exhibited all over the world and imbues the world with positive energy.
-He is currently participating in ArtRepublic in Jacksonville, FL.
+In 2017 he was chosen as a participant in the curated outdoor gallery of ArtRepublic in Jacksonville, FL.

 Bisco Smith spoke with Michelle Tompkins for TheCelebrityCafe.com about his path to becoming a successful artist, his inspiration, the significance of street art, what he likes to do in New York City, which charities and causes he devotes his time to including Urban Art Beat, what he hopes his legacy will be and more.